Marc Destrubé enjoys a diverse international

-He may be heard on
+He may be heard on Marquis, Hungaroton, ATMA,

-London Records, and has broadcast nationally for the CBC and in the
+has broadcast nationally for the CBC and in the

 Bravo-TV: "A Baroque Christmas", "A Baroque Easter” and co-hosted the13-part series on 19th-century domestic music, "Come into the Parlour".
 He conducted in Toronto the premiere of the 12-tone opera “Cassandra” by Vancouver composer Ian McAndrew to rave reviews in Opera Canada.
 His performing editions of 17th/18th century choral and organ music have been published by GIA, Chicago.
 He has taught harpsichord at the University of Toronto, Wilfred Laurier in Waterloo, and Havergal College, Toronto, and fortepiano at UBC.
 Recently he has worked with violinist Paul Luchkow in an exploration of the Classical/Romantic sonata repertoire.
 Their recording of Hummel Sonatas (a Western Canada Music Award nominee, on a fortepiano from 1800) for fortepiano and violin/viola is available on Marquis Classics.
 His forthcoming CD on the Marquis label, the complete sonatas for harpsichord and violin (on mythological themes), op.25 by Michel Corrette, is currently in post-production.
 Michael lives in Victoria, BC.